geshu18/app/FAQs.md

-What is the different between using UseApplicationInsights() vs AddApplicationInsightsTelemetry() UseApplicationInsights() is a newly added extension method on ```IWebHostBuilder``` to easily enable Application Insights with all default settings.
+## 1.What is the different between using UseApplicationInsights() vs AddApplicationInsightsTelemetry()
+UseApplicationInsights() is a newly added extension method on ```IWebHostBuilder``` to easily enable Application Insights with all default settings.
 This is the recommended way to add Application Insights for most cases.

 AddApplicationInsightsTelemetry() extension method on  ```IServiceCollection``` allows customization of Application Insights settings. ```ApplicationInsightsServiceOptions``` provides quick access to most frequently used settings.